MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/email-fails-to-create-with-nocorrelationmatch-error.md

 ---
-title: Email fails to create with NoCorrelationMatch sync error
+title: Email fails to create with a NoCorrelationMatch sync error
-description: An email fails to be created in Microsoft Dynamics 365 with a NoCorrelationMatch sync error. ms.reviewer: ms.date: 12/27/2024 ms.custom: sap:Email and Exchange Synchronization
+description: An email fails to be created with a NoCorrelationMatch sync error in Microsoft Dynamics 365. ms.reviewer: ms.date: 12/27/2024 ms.custom: sap:Email and Exchange Synchronization
 ---
-# An email fails to be created in Microsoft Dynamics 365 with a NoCorrelationMatch sync error
+# An email fails to be created with a NoCorrelationMatch sync error in Microsoft Dynamics 365

 This article provides a resolution for the issue where an email message fails to be created in Microsoft Dynamics 365 due to a **NoCorrelationMatch** sync error.